shivam5489/test/README.md

 ## License

-This project is licensed under the XX License - see the [LICENSE.md](LICENSE.md) file for details
+This is code is licensed under the Apache License 2.0.
+Full license is available [here](./LICENSE).

 ## Statement of Support